VertebrateResequencing/wr/README.md

 -------------------
-* While the help mentions workflows, nothing workflow-related has been implemented (though you can manually build a workflow by specifying command dependencies)
+* While the help mentions workflows, nothing workflow-related has been implemented (though you can manually build a workflow by specifying command dependencies).
-* Get a complete listing of all commands with a given id
+* Get a complete listing of all commands with a given id via the webpage.
-* Database backups
+* Database backups.
-* Checkpointing for long running commands
+* Checkpointing for long running commands.
-* Security (anyone with an account on your machine can use your manager)
+* Security (anyone with an account on your machine can use your manager).
-* Re-run button in web interface for successfully completed commands
+* Re-run button in web interface for successfully completed commands.
-* Ability to alter expected memory and time or change env-vars of commands
+* Ability to alter expected memory and time or change env-vars of commands.

 Background
 ----------